dhellmann/pymotw-3/source/shelve/index.rst

 The simplest way to use ``shelve`` is via the ``DbfilenameShelf`` class.
 It uses :mod:`dbm` to store the data.
-The class can be used directly, or by calling ``shelve.open()``:
+The class can be used directly, or by calling ``shelve.open()``.

 .. literalinclude:: shelve_create.py
    :caption:
    :start-after: #end_pymotw_header

-To access the data again, open the shelf and use it like a dictionary:
+To access the data again, open the shelf and use it like a dictionary.

 .. literalinclude:: shelve_existing.py
    :caption:
    :start-after: #end_pymotw_header

-Running both sample scripts produces:
+Running both sample scripts produces the following output.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'shelve_create.py', trailing_newlines=False))